 Answer: The ABS warning light will stay illuminated if there is a fault with the anti lock braking system.

-Question: Show me how you would check that the horn is working (off road only).
+Question: Tell me how you would check that the direction indicators are working.

 Question: Tell me how you would check that the headlights & tail lights are working.
 (No need to exit vehicle)

 Answer: I'd operate the light switch (turn on ignition if necessary), then walk round vehicle.

 Dipped to Main Beam